otahontas/dotfiles/README.md

 ## Generic todo

-- add offlineimap
+- move from kitty to wezterm
-- add notmuch
+- neovim betterments
-- add sync for calendar & contacts
+- add offlineimap & notmuch & some offline-cabable smtp stuff for aerc
-- add khal & khard
+- add khal & khard & some way for syncing (vdirsyncer?)
 - add khard as addressbook source to aerc
-- add confs for gui programs
+- add confs for all possible gui programs
 - convert install script to "no-script" / add more prompts, don't just install everything